Saucepans: An International Incident

 For Sebastian Haffner, Fascism was no more a nationalist than a socialist movement.
 The Nazis were happy to destroy the economy, the culture and the political traditions of Germany, reducing it to the status of a colony to serve their imperial ambitions,(5) to the extent that when defeat became certain, the Nazis assured their population that they had adequate supplies of lethal gas to euthanise the entire German people.
 They were happy to kidnap blonde-haired Polish children, even while plotting the mass-murder of Germans not of the Aryan race, just as their predecessors in France had theorised a difference between the superior Frankish and the inferior Gallic races.(6) By contrast, says Arendt, the nation state establishes its moral authority by promulgating human rights and treating its inhabitants as equals, regardless of race or religion.(7) As the Welsh nationalist and historian, J. E. Lloyd, remarks, the word ‘Cymro’ (meaning ‘Welshman,’ ‘compatriot’) applies equally to all – the descendants of the Celtic invader, and of the Iberian he conquered.(8)

 For Ernest Gellner, nationalism and the nation state are the inevitable consequence of the industrial revolution.
-As the need for a skilled and mobile population increases, to satisfy the needs of its centres of industry, the state acquires control of the education system, imposing a standardised culture and written language, and begins to persecute the other languages over which it has control.(9) In the U.K., a ruthless desire to keep the Welsh coal mines profitable, and a concern at the growing political unrest among their Welsh-speaking workforce, lead to William Williams’s speech in parliament in 1846, his condemnation of the Welsh nation as a morally inferior people, and his call for the deliberate, state-imposed extinction of the Welsh language as the only means to save that people from themselves.
-The consequence of this speech is the appointment of an English-monoglot commission to investigate Welsh education, the legal imposition of English as the language of instruction in Welsh monoglot schools, and the rise of the Welsh Not as a means to brutalise and intimidate Welsh-speaking children, which the Kenyan writer, Ngũgĩ wa Thiong’o, compares with ‘child abuse’ and ‘mental enslavement’ of Kikuyu-speaking children under the British Empire.(10) In my experience, the racism which John Davies finds behind the policy(11) is alive and well to this day.
+As the need for a skilled and mobile population increases, to satisfy the needs of its centres of industry, the state acquires control of the education system, imposing a standardised culture and written language, and begins to persecute the other languages over which it has control.(9) In the U.K., a ruthless desire to keep the Welsh coal mines profitable, and a concern at the growing political unrest among their Welsh-speaking workforce, lead to William Williams’s speech in parliament in 1846, his condemnation of the Welsh nation as a morally inferior people, and his call for the deliberate, state-imposed extinction of the Welsh language.
+The consequence of this speech was the appointment of an English-monoglot commission to investigate Welsh education, the legal imposition of English as the language of instruction in Welsh monoglot schools, and the rise of the Welsh Not as a means to brutalise and intimidate Welsh-speaking children, which the Kenyan writer, Ngũgĩ wa Thiong’o, compares with the ‘child abuse’ and ‘mental enslavement’ of Kikuyu-speaking children under the British Empire.(10) In my experience, the racism which John Davies finds behind the policy(11) is alive and well to this day.
 I am repeatedly told that Wales is poor because its people are lazy and stupid.
 I am repeatedly told that the Welsh should be grateful to the English for subsidising their national economy and keeping their language alive.
 I am told that the English are the rulers of the Welsh by right of conquest, and that this includes the right to persecute the Welsh language and discriminate against its speakers.
-When the wider media refer to my country, it is all too frequently as a nuisance or with a sneer, and while one literary agent in London tells me quite kindly that it would be better for my career if I were to write books set in England than in Wales, another returns a manuscript of mine with a slur against the people of Wales scrawled across its title page.
+When the wider media refer to my country, it is all too frequently as a nuisance or with a sneer, and while one literary agent in London tells me quite kindly that it would be better for my career if I were to write books set in England than in Wales, another returns a manuscript of mine with a slur against the people of Wales scrawled across the front.

 In 2017, some years after my conversation with two young women from Madrid, the nationalist government of Catalonia wins a referendum, and in accordance with the Catalan constitution, declares Catalonia an independent republic.
-During the annihilation of this new republic, its president, Carles Puigdemont, flees abroad to avoid arrest, perhaps remembering his predecessor, Lluís Companys, who in 1934 declared his country independent of Fascist Spain, and was shot by firing squad.
-The Catalan parliament is suspended, its government dismissed, and Spanish police assault civilians with batons, while Spanish nationalists on the streets of Madrid chant ‘¡Viva España!’ and give Nazi salutes.(12)
+During the annihilation of this fledgeling state, its president, Carles Puigdemont, flees abroad to avoid arrest, perhaps remembering his predecessor, Lluís Companys, who in 1934 declared his country independent of Fascist Spain, and was shot by firing squad.
+The Catalan parliament is suspended, its government dismissed, and Spanish police assault civilians with clubs, while Spanish nationalists on the streets of Madrid chant ‘¡Viva España!’ and give Nazi salutes.(12)

 That evening in Costa Rica, I join a patrol which walks a mile or so of beach in warm and heavy rain, exchanges tolerant nods with passing poachers, stops where a green turtle is laying her eggs, and retrieves them to take them back to the project’s hatchery, where they will be kept under guard until they hatch to protect them from poachers and burrowing crabs.
 My desire to protect the turtles arises neither from a hatred of the poachers nor from a hatred of the crabs, nor from a desire to hack children to pieces, nor even to appoint myself a Führer among the testudinary race and lead them in some murderous if ectothermically-paced revolt.
 I have no obsession with military uniforms or flags.
 I would not normally be mistaken for a patriot.
 My nationalism arises from my cultural engagement with the cultural crisis of Wales, not from any deficit of my inner life,(13) and demands independence for Wales on the terms Ernest Gellner describes, as the political means to preserve its national culture.